anitapeppercorn/FANTINDER/README.md

 ```

-We built a full stack - MERN Stack media streaming site with Stripe for Payments, and deployed it to Heroku at https://fantinder.herokuapp.com/ This project has played a key role in our journey to becoming a full-stack web developers.
+We built a full stack - MERN Stack media streaming site and deployed it to Heroku at https://fantinder.herokuapp.com/ This project has played a key role in our journey to becoming a full-stack web developers.
 It showcases collaborative skills and coding abilities, especially in the context of a scalable, user-focused MERN app.
 Project Requirements were to to create a MERN stack single-page application that works with real-world data to solve a real-world challenge, with a focus on user demand:
 - Using React for the front end.
 - Using GraphQL with a Node.js and Express.js server.